InTAct: Interval-based Task Activation Consolidation for Continual Learning

 \section{Introduction}

-Continual learning enables neural networks to acquire new knowledge over time while retaining previously learned information.
-Human beings achieve this naturally by balancing \textit{stability}, the preservation of past knowledge, and \textit{plasticity}, the ability to learn new tasks.
-Deep neural networks, however, struggle to maintain this balance~\cite{Kirkpatrick_2017}.
+Continual learning enables neural networks to acquire new knowledge over time while preserving previously learned information.
+Human beings naturally achieve this by maintaining a balance between stability (the retention of past knowledge) and plasticity (the capacity to adapt to new tasks).
+Deep neural networks, however, struggle to strike this balance effectively~\cite{Kirkpatrick_2017}.